 Monthly Contributions for Older Children

+So, what if your child isn’t a newborn, and you don’t have any college savings?
 There is a simple way to ballpark how much the monthly contribution should increase for a late start in saving for college.

 - Use the benchmarking progress rule of thumb to calculate how much you should have already saved for college.